 // - `self` is always valid, even if the action has been released already.

-let ret = unsafe {
+let success = unsafe {

 bindings::devm_remove_action_nowarn(